 Girls Incorporated® of Northern Alberta is looking for volunteers and mentors.
 Volunteers aid us in successfully reaching our goal of inspiring all girls to be 'Strong, Smart and Bold' throughout the Regional Municipality of Wood Buffalo.
 Volunteers have the power to have an enormous impact on the girls in our community and within our programs.

 There are many ways that volunteers can become involved with our organization.
 We are looking for volunteers to be guest speakers for programs, help out with our fundraising events or even joining our Board of Directors.
 You can also apply to become a Mentor in our Girls Inc. Staying Strong Mentoring Program.

 Become a Girls Inc. Volunteer

 Program volunteers can take on a variety of roles such as guest speakers, mentors and program facilitators.
 When community members share their time and expertise by attending programs it helps participants to connect deeper with the concepts discussed.
-Program volunteers will always work directly with a Girls Inc. staff person and use their own skills to enhance girls’ learning.
+Program volunteers will always work directly with Girls Inc. staff and use their own skills to enhance girls’ learning.